 There are currently no scheduled departures on our East Arnhem Land Adventure trip.
 If you are interested in other trips in the region visit one of the links below.

-2. Luggage must be kept to a maximum of 15kgs per person in a backpack or soft overnight bag with a small additional day pack for daily essential items such as camera and sun screen.
+Luggage must be kept to a maximum of 15kg per person in a backpack or soft overnight bag with a small additional day pack for daily essential items such as camera and sun screen.

 It is prohibited to take alcohol on this trip as much of East Arnhem Land is alcohol-free.
 There are licensed venues in Nhulunbuy where alcohol may be consumed on premise, however takeaway alcohol requires a permit from the NT Department of Justice.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information